Black Hole - Neutron Star and Binary Neutron Star Mergers from Population III and II stars: Results

 \subsubsection{Delay times and formation channels}

 Figure~\ref{fig:tdel_bhns} shows the delay time (i.e., the time between the formation of the stellar binary system and its merger) for BHNS mergers in our fiducial Pop.~III and Pop.~II models.
 We compare these distributions with the $\propto t^{-1}$ trend from \cite{dominik2012}.
 This is the expected scaling of $t_{\rm del}$ if we consider orbital periods with a nearly log-uniform distribution (as in kro1 and log1, see Table~\ref{table:ic_costa}).
-Deviations from this trend suggest a final semi-major axis distribution significantly different compared to the initial one \citep{peters1964, sana2012}.
+Deviations from this trend suggest a final semimajor axis distribution that is significantly different from the initial one \citep{peters1964, sana2012}.
 In general, we find a good agreement between our simulations and the $\propto t^{-1}$ trend.

-We point out a deviation from the trend for Pop.~III BHNS mergers with $t_{\rm del}>10^3\,\rm Myr$, which is due to a majority of systems with semi-major axes larger than $\sim10\,\rm R_{\odot}$.
+We point out a deviation from the trend for Pop.~III BHNS mergers with $t_{\rm del}>10^3\,\rm Myr$, which is due to a majority of systems with semimajor axes larger than $\sim10\,\rm R_{\odot}$.
 In Table~\ref{table:form_chan_bhns}, we report the fraction of BHNS mergers happening through the formation channels previously described in Sec.~\ref{sec:sevn_form_chan}, and summarized in Table~\ref{table:descr_form_chan}.
-We find that Pop.~III BHNSs predominantly form via channel 2, which involves only stable mass transfer episodes and, as a result, does not significantly reduce the semi-major axis.
+We find that Pop.~III BHNSs predominantly form via channel 2, which involves only stable mass transfer episodes and, as a result, does not significantly reduce the semimajor axis.
+The second most common pathway is channel 3, which is particularly relevant for systems with wide initial separations.

 By contrast, Pop.~II BHNS mergers show an excess at short delay times ($t_{\rm del}\sim 15\,\rm Myr$).
-This is due to the dominance of Pop.~II BHNSs forming via channel 1, which shrinks semi-major axes effectively via common envelope.
+This is due to the large fraction ($\sim{45}\%)$ of Pop.~II BHNSs forming via channel 1, which shrinks semimajor axes effectively via the common envelope evolution, whereas channel 2 and 3 tend to have longer timescales.